Friends of York Archaeological Trust

 From October to April every year YAT stages public lunchtime lectures, supported by the Friends of YAT, on various YAT-related activities.
 Held in the Central Methodist Church Hall on St Saviourgate, York, the lectures are free for all to attend and provide an interesting insight into recent YAT archaeology projects and offer an opportunity to catch up on Friends activities.
 Lectures start at 12.30pm, duration 30mins, with Q&A after.

-Dramatic Discoveries at York Theatre Royal by Ben Reeves, Project Officer.
+Dramatic Discoveries at York Theatre Royal (5th October, 2016)

-Ben will be talking about the discoveries made during the 2015 excavation of part of St Leonard’s medieval hospital, revealed during the recent renovation of York Theatre Royal.
-With the post-excavation analyses at a preliminary stage Ben will be able to shine a spotlight on some of the new structures identified during the recent work, the character of the archaeology the team encountered, the results from environmental samples, some of the fascinating objects recovered from the excavation and of course a little bit about the theatre itself.
-The lecture will conclude with some thoughts on the next stage of analyses.
+Ben Reeves talked about the discoveries made during the 2015 excavation of part of St Leonard’s medieval hospital, revealed during the recent renovation of York Theatre Royal.
+With the post-excavation analyses at a preliminary stage Ben shined a spotlight on some of the new structures identified during the recent work, the character of the archaeology the team encountered, the results from environmental samples, some of the fascinating objects recovered from the excavation and of course a little bit about the theatre itself.

 The pottery from archaeological investigations at Rutson Hospital, Northallerton, North Yorkshire (6th April, 2016)